2008

 Getting There:

-Some of us will be meeting in Vancouver, B.C. on Sunday, May 4th (morning), then will drive to Horseshoe Bay where we will board one of the B.C.
+Some of us will be meeting in Vancouver, B.C. on Sunday, May1st (morning), then will drive to Horseshoe Bay where we will board one of the B.C.
 Ferries (12:30 pm. sailing, next at 3 pm.) for the approx. 1.5 hour trip across Georgia Straight to Nanaimo, where we head north for the 2 hour (approx.) drive to Campbell River.
 We then head to the main ferry dock in the centre of town for the short, 10 minute, trip across Discovery Passage to Quathiaski Cove on Quadra Island (on each half-hour - last ferry at 10:30 pm).
 Once you're on Quadra Island, as you come off the ferry, you will see the hotel, located just above the Landing Pub, ahead, to your right.
 See the map, below.

 For those who are flying in to Vancouver, catching a commuter flight to Campbell River might be the easiest way of getting there.
-There is a shuttle service that will bring you to the ferry from the airport, where you can board the ferry for the 10 minute ride across the channel where we will pick you up for the short ride up the hill to the hotel.
+There is a shuttle service that will bring you to the ferry from the Campbell River airport, where you can board the ferry for the 10 minute ride across the channel where we will pick you up for the short ride up the hill to the hotel.

 The Stay, the Diving: